GuiPimenta-Dev/got/README.md

 Options:

-- `-a`: Automatically stage all changes before committing.
+- `-a`: Add all changes to stage before committing.
 - `-p`: Push changes to the remote repository after committing.
 - `-m`: Specify the language model to use for generating commit messages (Default: gpt-4-turbo).
-- `-t`: Specify maximum of tokens to be used by the model (Default: 4096).
+- `-t`: Specify maximum amount of tokens to be used by the model (Default: 4096).

   Available models: `gpt-3.5-turbo, gpt-4-turbo, gemma-7b-it, llama2-70b-4096, llama3-70b-8192, llama3-8b-8192, mixtral-8x7b-32768`